2011 Sri Lanka worker protests

-History
+Background

 In early May 2011, the Sri Lankan government was set to pass a Private Pension Bill that would break down fund contributions into three separate deposits; for employees, migrant workers and the self employed.

 While this was the official description provided by the Sri Lankan government, the proposed scheme was in fact formulated around employees allocating a fixed percentage of their income to a membership fund, which would make up their pension.
 Once this reserved money had been depleted, the employers were longer entitled to any pension and may have even be forced back into the workforce as a result.
 This was the primary motivation for the subsequent protests, the Sri Lankan Workforce, particularly those working in the FTZ, were disenchanted and demanded a fairer scheme that would ensure that their retirement is secure.
 The proposed bill would effectively introduce compulsory saving for retiring FTZ workers, a notion that spearheaded the protests to follow.

 Prathiba Mahanamahewa, a Sri Lankan Lawyer at the time, described the bill as unfair in an interview with AsiaNews; "But once they retire, and the money spent from the individual account is finished the person ceases to be a member of the fund, in short, they are no longer entitled to a pension.
 This is unacceptable, because everyone should be able to enjoy life after their retirement."

 Both employers and employees expressed disdain for the proposed bill, which would decrease their base salaries by 2%.
 A female garment worker in the Katunayake FTZ stated during the protest; "They are going to give a pension to us only at the age of 60.
 The girls come to the FTZ to earn some money for their marriage dowry.
 After working about five years, they get their provident fund and the gratuity fund for that.
 We are not prepared to give that money to the government after shedding sweat for years".